Simonadp0/Grocery/README.md

 ### Functions

-The `ContentView` includes functions to generate random elements and sort them using different sorting algorithms.
+The `ContentView` includes functions to generate random elements based on the selected category and sort them using different sorting algorithms.

 ## Sorting Algorithms